 Enduro Royalty Trust is a Delaware statutory trust formed in May 2011 by Enduro Sponsor to own a net profits interest representing the right to receive 80% of the net profits from the sale of oil and natural gas production from certain properties in the states of Texas, Louisiana and New Mexico held by Enduro Sponsor as of the date of the conveyance of the net profits interest to the trust.
-The conveyed interest is referred to as the "Net Profits Interest."
+We refer to the conveyed interest as the "Net Profits Interest."
 The trust will make monthly cash distributions of all of its monthly cash receipts, after deduction of fees and expenses for the administration of the trust, to holders of its trust units as of the applicable record date (generally the 15th day of each calendar month) on or before the 10th business day after the record date.
-The Net Profits Interest will be entitled to a share of the profits from production occurring on or after May 1, 2011.
+The Net Profits Interest will be entitled to a share of the proceeds from production occurring on or after April 1, 2011.
 The trust is not subject to any pre-set termination provisions based on a maximum volume of oil or natural gas to be produced or the passage of time.

 The Underlying Properties were acquired in three separate transactions and are located in two different geographic regions: the Permian Basin and East Texas/North Louisiana.
-As of December 31, 2010, approximately 99.3% of the wells on the Underlying Properties were operated by third party oil and natural gas companies with significant experience in the development and operation of oil and natural gas properties (the "Third Party Operators").
+As of December 31, 2010, substantially all of the total proved reserves relating to the Underlying Properties were operated by third party oil and natural gas companies with significant experience in the development and operation of oil and natural gas properties (the "Third Party Operators").
 The following table summarizes certain information regarding the proved reserves and production associated with the Underlying Properties as of and for the period indicated.
 The reserve reports were prepared by Cawley Gillespie in accordance with criteria established by the Securities and Exchange Commission (the "SEC").
-For information regarding proved reserves and production related to the Net Profits Interest, please see "The Underlying Properties."

-Underlying Properties ecember 31, 2010 ed Reserves(1) Average Daily Net Production For Year Ended December 31, As of December 31, Operating Area PV-10 Value(2) (In thousands) Total (MBoe)(3) % Oil % Proved Developed Reserves 2010 (Boe per day) 2010 R/P Ratio(4) Permian Basin \$ 279,975 16,321 78% 96% 3,526 13 East Texas/North Louisiana 69,557 10,743 0% 48% 2,321 13 Total \$ 349,532 27,064 47% 76% 5,847 13
+Underlying Properties cember 31, 2010 d Reserves(1) Average Daily Net Production For Year Ended December 31, As of December 31, Operating Area PV-10 Value(2) (In thousands) Total (MBoe)(3) % Oil % Proved Developed Reserves 2010 (Boe per day) 2010 R/P Ratio(4) Permian Basin \$ 279,975 16,321 78% 96% 3,526 13 East Texas/North Louisiana 69,557 10,743 0% 48% 2,321 13 Total \$ 349,532 27,064 47% 76% 5,847 13